ymwjbxxq/aws-appconfig/README.md

 ### Credits ###

-Big thank to Fabio Fava my co-worker for the collaboration of this PoC
+Big thank to Fabio Fava, my co-worker, for the collaboration of this PoC